I. Understand the Unique Challenges

 Final Reflection

 Parenting while in recovery is not about being perfect—it’s about being present.
 Every moment of honesty, every boundary you hold, and every hug you offer is a step toward healing.
+See the full list of recovery articles for inspiration and healing.

 You’re not just recovering—you’re reconnecting.
 And your children will remember your courage more than your past.